Why does it have to be big?

 Medicare is the best example of a public service in Canada showing how a previously privately funded service can become a public service and the result is something that is fair for everyone.

+The Library solves the problem that it is unfair to limit access to media content based on ones ability or willingness to pay.
 The pick and pay system (eg. like netflix) is the most recent medium.
 News and entertainment media has moved from print to radio and television broadcasts, and from there now to internet streaming services.
 Basing the media on a pick and pay system is to erect a pay wall.
 On one side the rich have access to more and better media content.
 On the other side of the pay wall the poor are excluded from access to it.
 This is not right and it is not necessary.

 Couldn’t you just start with a small example to show how it would work?